luisrafaelinf/transformer/README.md

 ## Data for sample

 When you run the project there is a Data Loader integrated that populate the tables for you with data for sample.

+## Assumptions

+When the battle ends with the teams tied, the world begins a new era of peace based on an agreement to end the war.